MalcolmMielle/malcolmmielle.github.io/content/blog/Cite Software and Datasets in Your Research.md

 https://archive.softwareheritage.org/swh:1:rev:bb221283c204ace4fe5cc6f4438d35073c41fab8;origin=https://github.com/MalcolmMielle/Auto-Complete-Graph;visit=swh:1:snp:8a575153bb620b44dd8d45b31a1679ed68f93614
 ```

-On the other hand, searching for the SWHID `swh:1:rev:bb221283c204ace4fe5cc6f4438d35073c41fab8` in the interface gives only the specific version and its history but not the link to the repo it comes from).
+On the other hand, searching for the SWHID `swh:1:rev:bb221283c204ace4fe5cc6f4438d35073c41fab8` in the interface gives only the specific version and its history but not the link to the repo it comes from.
 For convenience sake, the solution is to use href as such:

 ```latex